2011 Escape Hybrid Overview

-Other fuel-efficiency measures, such as refined aerodynamics and low-rolling-resistance tires, also enhance fuel economy while contributing to a quiet, refined cabin environment.
+Refined aerodynamics and low-rolling-resistance tires also enhance fuel economy while contributing to a quiet, refined cabin environment.
 The powertrain also incorporates electronic throttle control (ETC).
 This technology replaces the manual linkage between accelerator and throttle with a control unit that calculates the optimal throttle position from a number of sensors.
-ETC is a form of the state-of-the-art, drive-by-wire technology.
+ETC is a form of state-of-the-art, drive-by-wire technology.

-Additionally, the new Electric Power Assist Steering system replaces the traditional hydraulic power steering pump.
-Because it operates only when required for steering assistance, it contributes to lower fuel consumption than a hydraulic pump, which operates whenever the engine was running.
+Additionally, the EPAS system replaces the traditional hydraulic power steering pump.
+Because it operates only when required for steering assistance, it contributes to lower fuel consumption than a hydraulic pump, which operates whenever the engine is running.

-Escape and Mariner score in both comfort and sustainability with their eco-friendly seats.
+Escape scores in both comfort and sustainability with their eco-friendly seats.
 The seats include soy-based foam that substitutes for petroleum-based products to conserve limited resources and reduce CO2 emissions.
-Eco-friendly seat fabrics also are offered on Escape Hybrid made from 100 percent post-industrial recycled materials.
+Eco-friendly seat fabrics made from 100 percent postindustrial recycled materials also are offered on Escape Hybrid.

 More Choices for Hybrid Buyers

 Hybrid models use a 2.5-liter I-4 designed to run on the Atkinson combustion cycle.
 An advanced engine processor enables nearly imperceptible transitions between gas and electric vehicle mode, and hybrid models also feature a powertrain damping system to reduce vibrations and feedback to the driver and other vehicle occupants.